MickiusMousius/Rolio46Keyboard/Chassis/README.md

 ## Electronics

 This contains STEP file models with the electronics and PCB.
-These can be used when creating new Chassis or modifying the existing models.
+These can be used when creating new chassis or modifying the existing models.
 These files should be helpful for validating component clearances.

 ## FDM